-So, I’m going to let my political science nerd flag fly.
+So, I’m going to let my political-science-nerd flag fly.
 Technically, in the U.S. we live in a republic, not a democracy.
-A republic is founded on the rule of law, and in our case, this is the U.S. Constitution.
-A democracy is based on popular consent―some like to label this “mob rule”, which doesn't have a very positive connotation.
+A republic is founded on the rule of law―in our case, the U.S. Constitution.
+A democracy is based on popular consent―some like to label this “mob rule,” which doesn't have a very positive connotation.
 The citizens of a republic elect representatives and have institutions acting on their behalf, while participants in a democracy act for themselves.
 And, not to pile on, but given the proliferation of laws and regulations affecting commerce, there's very little that's actually “free” about our marketplace―except that you can choose which products you buy, including foods that are not made with GMOs.

-All that being said, I’m glad you phrased your question the way you did because it gives us a unique angle from which to approach the GMO labeling conundrum.
-In our republic, our industry's stance on food labeling is based on U.S. law, and that law requires labeling for certain things such as known food allergens (detailed information on allergen labeling available at this link: http://gmoanswers.com/ask/hi-kimberly-schneider-again-i-wanted-clear-concise-answer-my-question-about-substantial-increase), and for foods where the composition or nutritional value is different from their conventional counterparts, like high-oleic (healthier fat) soybeans.
+All that being said, I’m glad you phrased your question the way you did, because it gives us a unique angle from which to approach the GMO labeling conundrum.
+In our republic, our industry's stance on food labeling is based on U.S. law, and that law requires labeling for certain things, such as known food allergens (detailed information on allergen labeling is available here), and for foods whose composition or nutritional value is different from that of their conventional counterparts, like high-oleic (healthier-fat) soybeans.
 The law also allows for voluntary labeling―for companies to make truthful marketing claims on their packaging in order to differentiate their products from others in the marketplace.

 The fact we live in a republic and abide by its laws doesn’t let us off the hook, though.
 Should we, as an industry, do a better job of communicating the science, benefits and risks of GMOs?
 Absolutely.
-We understand there is a lot of confusion, misperception, and fear about GMOs.
-While we don’t believe that an ambiguous “may contain GMO” label will give you the information you need to make an informed decision, we do encourage you to do your own research and to utilize this website―be skeptical, ask questions, and use the information you find to make an informed decision - which actually may be to buy non-GMO or certified organic foods.
-But, in this marketplace we have, you’re free to make that choice.
+We understand there is a lot of confusion, misperception and fear about GMOs.
+While we don’t believe that an ambiguous “May Contain GMOs” label will give you the information you need to make an informed decision, we do encourage you to do your own research and to utilize this website―be skeptical, ask questions and use the information you find to make an informed decision, which actually may be to buy non-GM or certified organic foods.
+But in this marketplace we have, you’re free to make that choice.